Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Algorithm and analysis

 The Lieb-Robinson bound implies the following decomposition. \begin{lemma} Let $H = \sum_X h_X$ be a local Hamiltonian (as in \Cref{thm:main}, or a more general definition for which \Cref{lem:LRB} still holds).
-Then there are constants $v,\mu >0$ such that for any disjoint regions $A,B,C$, we have
+Then there is a constant $\mu >0$ such that for any disjoint regions $A,B,C$, and for constant $t$, we have